Difficulty: Medium, Asked-in: Microsoft, Google, Amazon, Yahoo, Samsung

 }

-Conquer step: We recursively calculate the majority element of left and right halves and store them in variables leftMajority and rightMajority.
+Conquer step: We recursively calculate the majority element of the left and right halves and store them in variables leftMajority and rightMajority.

 if (leftMajority == rightMajority)